-In the past years compact disks originally developed for recording music have also been used for recording data as they allow recording of large amounts of information in a reliable and economic manner.
-As a readonly medium they are particularly suitable for use in applications such as auditing and legal documents.
-It appeared very quickly that there is an urgent need for a stable standard for the structure of such compact disks and of the files recorded thereon.
+In the middle 1980s, the compact disk, originally developed for recording music, began to also be used for recording data, as it could record large amounts of information in a reliable and economic manner.
+In addition, due to the feature of read-only medium, it seemed to be particularly suitable for use in applications such as auditing and legal documents.
+Therefore, there was an urgent need for stable standards for structures of the compact disk and of the files recorded thereon.